 11 years later, the LoveBug virus in May 2000 proved the potential scale that these ransomware programs could reach.
 The creator of the LoveBug virus – a student in the Philippines – laid the foundation for a billion-dollar extortion industry.
 This ransomware harmed both private users and companies for the first time.
 In the end, over 45 million computers were infected and offline worldwide.

-Inspired by the AIDS-trojan and LoveBug, further extortionists forced further victims to buy decryption keys using the Ransomware GPCoder (2004) and Archievus (2006).
-But IT-security experts where still able to recover most of the data without buying the decryption key.
+The AIDS Trojan and LoveBug inspired other extortionists who forced victims to buy keys or decryption software with GPCoder (2004) and Archievus (2006).
+Again, IT security experts were able to recover much of the data without purchasing keys.

 Ransomware in the present

 Malware has become extremely complex and spreads many times faster than before.
 The targets have mostly changed as well: instead of individuals, more and more companies and organizations are becoming targets, as they can pay much higher ransoms.
 According to coverware experts, hackers generate an average of $110,000 per case.
 Better phishing methods that enable more believable mails with malicious code make smaller companies a target as well.
 These often do not have sufficient backups.
 Larger companies, even with good backups and IT infrastructure, sometimes have to go offline for days to clean up all systems.